Optimization of sequential therapies to maximize extinction of resistant bacteria through collateral sensitivity: Introduction

 A less explored alternative to combination therapies is sequential therapies, in which several antibiotics are administered one after the other instead of simultaneously \cite{roemhild2019evolutionary}.
 This strategy is based on the phenomenon of collateral sensitivity (CS), in which bacterial resistance to one antibiotic increases its sensitivity to another.
 CS has been found in many bacterial species and antibiotic classes \cite{barbosa2017alternative, imamovic2018drug, podnecky2018conserved, hernando2020rapid}, suggesting a promising avenue to develop treatments that can eradicate pathogenic bacterial populations \cite{fuentes2015using, batra2021high}.
 The sequential framework opens the door to mathematical optimization approaches, where we seek the optimal sequence that maximizes the eradication of the population or minimizes the evolution of resistance \cite{beardmore2017antibiotic, maltas2019pervasive, morsky2022suppressing, katriel2024optimizing, weaver2024reinforcement, maltas2025dynamic}.

-Here, we seek antibiotic switching protocols that maximize bacterial extinction in a population model where only four genotypes and two antibiotics are considered, a common framework for both theory and experiments \cite{aulin2021design, angst2021comparing}.
+Here, we seek antibiotic switching protocols that maximize bacterial extinction in a stochastic population model where only four genotypes and two antibiotics are considered, similarly to previous work \cite{aulin2021design}.
+While transmission dynamics between different patients are a critical element driving the AMR crisis and have been studied in depth before \cite{bonhoeffer1997evaluating, angst2021comparing, muetter2024impact}, we focus on within-host evolutionary dynamics, a key yet poorly understood aspect of AMR \cite{shepherd2024ecological} where \textit{de novo} mutations can appear in the span of days or weeks \cite{mwangi2007tracking, blair2015acrb, wheatley2021rapid, chung2022rapid}.

 We show that sequential therapies based on strong CS can lead to bacterial eradication even at subinhibitory concentrations, provided that the correct switching period is used.
 The dependence of bacterial extinction on the switching period is explained by population composition, paving the way for optimization based on population metrics.
 Our results are contingent on the existence of strong CS, and we observe nonmonotonic relationships between extinction rates and antibiotic dose, on one hand, and mutation rates, on the other, which we can explain using our model.
-We end by searching for optimal switching periods that both maximize extinction and minimize the appearance of resistance, finding there is a trade-off between both objectives, leading to a Pareto front of optimal therapies.
+We end by searching for optimal switching periods that both maximize extinction and minimize the appearance of resistance, finding there is a tradeoff between both objectives, leading to a Pareto front of optimal therapies.
 Our work suggests that sequential therapies are a rich opportunity to explore potentially successful strategies that will help tackle the antibiotic crisis.